England & Scotland: Lake District to Edinburgh | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-At 10:30 a.m., complimentary transportation is provided to the George Hotel in Penrith—a charming town in the heart of the Lake District—approximately two hours away.
-Please note: If you arrive early, and your hotel room is not available prior to the designated check-in time, you may store your luggage with the reception desk.
+At 10:30 a.m., complimentary transportation will be provided to the George Hotel in Penrith—a charming town in the heart of the Lake District, approximately two hours away.

-The remainder of the day is at your leisure (no meals included).
+The remainder of the day is yours to enjoy at your leisure (no meals included).
+VBT provides you with city information including recommendations on what to see and do in Penrith during your stay.

 Included Meals: Breakfast